Isle of Mingulay (Scotland)

-Mingulay is the 2nd largest of Bishop's Isles in the Scotland's Outer Hebrides archipelago.
-The island is located approx 19 km (12 ml) south of Barra Island and is famous for its seabird populations, including black-legged kittiwakes, razorbills and puffins, nesting in the sea-cliffs, among the highest in British Isles.
+Isle of Mingulay is the 2nd largest of Barra Isles (after Vatersay) and part of Scotland's Outer Hebrides archipelago.
+Mingulay island is located approx 19 km (12 ml) south of Barra and is currently uninhabited.

 Isle of Mingulay cruise terminal

-Cruise ships to Mingulay Island dock (anchor) at Mingulay Bay - a sheltered anchorage on the island's eastern coast.
-The island is uninhabited since 1912.
+Mingulay Island is uninhabited since 1912.
 There were sheltered anchorages at Vatersay (some 300 m / 980 ft) from Barra Island used until the causeway's construction in 1990.